San Giovanni Battista, San Giovanni Ilarione

 San Giovanni Battista is a Roman Catholic parish church, located in San Giovanni Ilarione, province of Verona, region of Veneto, Italy.

 History

 The medieval church at this site was initially built within the protection of a castle.
 It was rebuilt over the centuries, including a consecration in 1525.
-The present church and bell-tower were competed between 1808 and 1812.
+The present church and bell-tower were completed between 1808 and 1812.
 The layout is that of a Greek cross with a single nave.
 The main altarpiece depicts an Enthroned Madonna and Child between Saints Anthony of Padua and John the Evangelist (1486) by Bartolomeo Montagna.
 A lightning bolt damaged the church, collapsing the bell-tower.
 The damage has subsequently been repaired.